 Chief Executive - Sir John Savill

-Professor Sir John Savill BA, MBChB, PhD, FRCP, FRCPE, FASN, FMedSci, FRSE, a clinician scientist from Edinburgh, took up the position as chief executive and deputy chair of the Medical Research Council (MRC) on 1 October 2010.
-The appointment is for three years.
+Professor Sir John Savill BA, MBChB, PhD, FRCP, FRCPE, FASN, FMedSci, FRS, FRSE, a clinician scientist from Edinburgh, took up the position as chief executive and deputy chair of the Medical Research Council (MRC) on 1 October 2010.
+The appointment was initially for three years; in March 2013 it was extended for a further year (to 30 September 2014).
 He was a member of the MRC Council from 2002 to 2008 and chaired two MRC Research Boards during this period.

 Between 2008 and 2010 John worked part-time as the chief scientist for the Scottish Government Health Directorates.
 He was knighted in the 2008 New Year’s Honours List for services to clinical science.

 John started his research career with a degree in Physiological Sciences from Oxford University in 1978, followed by degrees in Medicine at the University of Sheffield in 1981.
 He received a PhD from the University of London in 1989.

 After junior hospital appointments in Sheffield, Nottingham and London, he spent seven years in the Department of Medicine at Hammersmith Hospital with spells as an MRC clinical training fellow and Wellcome Trust senior clinical research fellow.